Shubham17-arch/International_debt_analysis/README.md

 ![image](https://github.com/Shubham17-arch/International_debt_analysis/assets/63954721/654ee627-1323-4248-9228-4de66ac6586e)

-with this can be able to find out other plausiable economic issue that can countries are going through.
+with this we can be able to find out other plausiable economic issue that can countries are going through.

 So in this SQL analytics project we took a look at debt owed by countries accross the globe.
 With this we are able to found out statistics summary about data and some interesting facts about the data.